-Baseline do not include explicit climate policies.
+Baseline does not include explicit climate policies.
 Climate/energy policies can be implemented in a number of ways, depending on the policy.
-A number of general or specific policy choices can be modelled including: Emissions or energy taxes, permit trading, specific technology subsidies, regulations, technology and/or resource constraints
+A number of general or specific policy choices can be modelled, including: emissions or energy taxes, permit trading, specific technology subsidies, regulations, technology and/or resource constraints